-Does the agency train all employees who may have contact with yes inmates on the common reactions of sexual abuse and sexual harassment victims? i Does the agency train all employees who may have contact with inmates on how to detect and respond to signs of threatened and actual sexual abuse? yes Does the agency train all employees who may have contact with inmates on how to avoid inappropriate relationships with inmates? yes i Does the agency train all employees who may have contact with inmates on how to communicate effectively and professionally with inmates, including lesbian, gay, bisexual, transgender, intersex, or gender nonconforming inmates? yes i Does the agency train all employees who may have contact with inmates on how to comply with relevant laws related to mandatory reporting of sexual abuse to outside authorities? yes 115.31 (b) E Employee training Is such training tailored to the gender of the inmates at the employee's facility? yes Have employees received additional training if reassigned from a facility that houses only male inmates to a facility that houses only female inmates, or vice versa? yes 115.31 (c) E Employee training Have all current employees who may have contact with inmates received such training? yes Does the agency provide each employee with refresher training every two years to ensure that all employees know the agency's current sexual abuse and sexual harassment policies and procedures? yes In years in which an employee does not receive refresher training, yes does the agency provide refresher information on current sexual abuse and sexual harassment policies?
-115.31 (d) E abuse and sexual harassment policies? yes
+Does the agency train all employees who may have contact with yes inmates on the common reactions of sexual abuse and sexual harassment victims? i Does the agency train all employees who may have contact with inmates on how to detect and respond to signs of threatened and actual sexual abuse? yes Does the agency train all employees who may have contact with inmates on how to avoid inappropriate relationships with inmates? yes Does the agency train all employees who may have contact with inmates on how to communicate effectively and professionally with inmates, including lesbian, gay, bisexual, transgender, intersex, or gender nonconforming inmates? yes i Does the agency train all employees who may have contact with inmates on how to comply with relevant laws related to mandatory reporting of sexual abuse to outside authorities? yes 115.31 (b) I Employee training Is such training tailored to the gender of the inmates at the employee's facility? yes ; Have employees received additional training if reassigned from a facility that houses only male inmates to a facility that houses only female inmates, or vice versa? yes 115.31 (c) Employee training Have all current employees who may have contact with inmates received such training? yes Does the agency provide each employee with refresher training every two years to ensure that all employees know the agency's current sexual abuse and sexual harassment policies and procedures? yes In years in which an employee does not receive refresher training, yes does the agency provide refresher information on current sexual abuse and sexual harassment policies? yes does the agency provide refresher information on current sexual 115.31 (d) I does the agency provide refresher information on current sexual abuse and sexual harassment policies? yes